kapelo/stitch-todo-list-test/README.md

    - **Framework overview**
      - Framework uses Cypress for UI & API test and Typescript
      - Framework files can be found under `cypress/integration` folder
-     - Framework uses BDD approach (cucumber) to test design
+     - Framework uses BDD approach (cucumber) for test design
      - Tests are written in feature files which have a corresponding folder (with same name) containing test files/steps
      - Framework uses a page object design pattern (for the UI test)
    - **Steps to run**